HyperBDR/docs/src/userguide/installation/quick-installation.md

 This guide is designed for technical professionals who are familiar with user requirements, usage scenarios, and product limitations.
 It provides streamlined instructions for planning and deploying the product efficiently, suitable for both proof-of-concept and production environments.

+This document can also be used as training material for users who are new to the product.

 If you are already familiar with the product's scope and limitations, you can proceed directly to [Product Installation](#product-installation).

 ## Getting Started